ColinWu0403/LLaMA-2-hf-Chatbot/README.md

-# LLM Chatbot using fine-tuned LLaMA-2 model with PDF Data
+# LLM Chatbot from LLaMA-2 model fine-tuned with PDF data

 This project utilizes HuggingFace's pretrained LLM `meta-llama/Llama-2-7b-chat-hf`, fine-tuned with PDF data, to generate accurate responses to queries.